Laotian society: Midland

-Lamet clans help in establishing relationships between persons both inside and outside a village.
-In the village, members of the same clan are likely to develop cooperative relationships in farming, and a man traveling outside his village might seek out fellow clan members when arriving in another village.
-For the Kammu, however, clan membership appears relevant only for facilitating interhousehold cooperation and for regulating marriage relationships within a village.
-Should a family move to another village, they may change their clan membership in order to fit into the three-group marriage exchange circle.
+Lamet clans help in establishing relationships between persons inside and outside a village.
+In the village, members of the same clan may develop cooperative relationships in farming, and a person traveling outside their village might seek out fellow clan members when arriving in another village.
+For the Kammu, clan membership appears relevant only for facilitating interhousehold cooperation and for regulating marriage relationships within a village.
+Should a family move to another village, they may change their clan membership in order to fit into the 3-group marriage exchange circle.